eugli/news-engagement-prediction/README.md

 # news-engagement-prediction
- This repo contains the model code and deployment code for a web app designed for predicting engagement in news articles using LSTM networks.
+ This repo contains the model cand deployment code for a web app made to predicting engagement in news articles using LSTM networks.
 This work was produced as part of an internship at [Ye Ventures](http://yeventures.com/).